 Define big, eh?
 Well, whilst new routing on sea cliffs on The Redwood Coast years ago (on the cliff itself proper, not "standing on the shore," my belayer was inundated by a rogue wave which rolled in from the Far East, all the way across the North Pacific Ocean, knocked him almost unconscious & off his stance.
 Had he not been anchored, I would have been pulled from the tenuous moves I was making.

-So sorry, your description is still inaccurate, and as fantastic as your area is, and it does look wonderful, it is still a LAKE cliff.
+So sorry, as fantastic as your area is, and it does look wonderful, it is still a LAKE cliff.
 Perhaps with "nailing and bolting ... not allowed," no wonder you are a bit testy about your especially beautiful place.

 That would be deplorable!
 TR-ing a new line from the rim and not being able to bolt it for a some real adrenaline on the sharp end...or scoping an amazing traverse just above those glorious wave-lets, and not even be able to pound a KB or bolt...unless you covertly did it and then did not document it, except via word of mouth...that would be pleasant...